Institute for Cognitive Science Studies: Research, laboratories, and departments

 ICSS has a library devoted to publishing materials related to Cognitive Sciences.
-The library contains a wide range of fundamental and up-to-date references in cognitive science and technologies available to students and researchers.
-Besides English and Farsi references, CDs, specialized journals, and full access to online libraries are provided.

 In the process of research through cognition, ICSS pursues the following primary objectives:

 Discovery of important, unknown facts about key issues in cognitive science through quality experiments; understanding unresolved issues in cognitive science through the provision of new, effective, analytical theories; identifying means of employing achievements in cognitive science to improve the quality of individual and social wellbeing.

 Cooperations

 The institute has had cooperations with many universities in The United States, Europe, Japan, South Korea, China, India, and Australia including, but not limited to, Kyoto University, University of Oxford, Yale University, The University of Queensland, Korea University, Seoul National University, KAIST, Lomonosov Moscow State University, University of Hyderabad, and Karolinska Institute.
 Also, ICSS has working relations with several United Nations agencies such as United Nations Economic and Social Council.

 The institute also acts as an interuniversity organization having adjunct professors and invited lecturers from The University of Tehran, Kharazmi University, Amirkabir University of Technology, Allameh Tabatabai University, Shiraz University of Medical Sciences, K. N. Toosi University of Technology, and Shiraz University.
 The Institute also organizes its Media program jointly with the IRIB University.